-Making Every Contact Count was established by the HSE in 2016 to support the implementation of Healthy Ireland in our health services and help people to make healthier decisions.
+Making Every Contact Count was established by the HSE in 2016 to support the implementation of Healthy Ireland in our health services and help people to make healthier lifestyle choices.

 Through the programme, health professionals will support patients make healthier lifestyle choices.